COUNT-IT-GmbH-Business-Solutions-ERP/CITALAnalyzer/README.md

 #### 5. Deploy the Analyzer DLL

-Copy the generated DLL file (`CITALAnalyzer.dll`) into the AL analyzer folder, where other Microsoft analyzers are stored:
+Copy the generated DLL file (`CountITBCALCop.dll`) into the AL analyzer folder, where other Microsoft analyzers are stored:

 C:\Users\\\<YourUser>\\.vscode\extensions\ms-dynamics-smb.al-\<version>\bin\Analyzers